Reporter faces trial in case seen as attack on press rights

 “It’s like somebody with their hand in the cookie jar: They can’t admit that they made a mistake,” said Des Moines civil rights attorney Glen Downey, who is not involved in Sahouri’s case.
 “The case is important because of the journalism aspect, but it’s also emblematic of how they are treating all the protesters.”

 Sahouri, 25, was covering a Black Lives Matter protest at Merle Hay mall when tensions escalated between participants and police.
-Her boyfriend, Spenser Robnett, accompanied her for safety reasons.
+Her then-boyfriend, Spenser Robnett, accompanied her for safety reasons.

 Protesters vandalized a Target store, broke windows, blocked an intersection and threw water bottles and rocks at officers in riot gear.